-There are plenty of TV pregnancies that got it right and didn't leave viewers feeling like they were cheated out of a quality storyline.
+TV pregnancies that got it right and didn't leave viewers feeling like they were cheated out of a quality storyline.
 Working Moms

 Working Moms on Netflix shows what it’s like to be a mom today, whether you work full-time or are only out of the house half of the time to work a few hours each day.
 And when Anne, whose baby isn't quite a year old, discovers that she’s pregnant once again, she is understandably unsure about what to do.
 As a mom already, viewers might expect her to be overjoyed, but the reality is that it’s not always the best time, regardless of where you are in life.
 How I Met Your Mother

 Robin went through a roller coaster of emotions in Season 7 when she grappled with the possibility that she could be pregnant with Barney’s baby.
 While she tried to allow that to sink in and what it would mean for her future, she found out that she wasn't, in fact, pregnant, and that she may not be able to have kids at all.
 It might not be a sure fire pregnancy storyline, but it did go through some realistic motions.

 The Walking Dead of all shows have babies.
 The apocalypse is no place for a crying newborn.
 But when Lori got pregnant, it was pretty legit.
 Unexpected pregnancies are very real and hers was as unexpected as you can get.
 She also died during childbirth, which is also pretty realistic, given the circumstances under which she went into labor.
 Friends

 Friends, Monica and Chandler struggled to have a baby for a long time before they finally found out that because of his sperm count and speed and her uterus, it just wasn't in the cards for them.
 They later adopted twins and it turned out great for them, but sometimes getting pregnant as soon as you’re ready to stop using birth control just doesn't happen.
 GLOW

 Ruth discovers that she’s pregnant by her former best friend’s husband.
 It’s a whole thing.
 She decides to get an abortion because of the dire circumstances.
 But, as she explains quietly but confidently in the episode, "It's not the right time.
 Not the right baby."
 And sometimes, that is the honest truth when a woman makes this decision for herself and her body.
 Sex Education

 Sex Education, talks about everything from oral sex to performance issues in teenage boys.
 And in one episode in the show’s first season, a teenage girl went to a clinic for an abortion.
 She went through the emotional experience without saying much about it and with little outside support, but sometimes, that’s the way it is and what is necessary for women to move past it.
 Bones

 Bones were done pretty well.
 As in, they weren't used to make things more dramatic for her or to turn her into a weird cravings monster or caricature of herself.
 She remained pretty much the same during both pregnancies and I say that’s a win for Bones.
+The Office